-Is the F chord holding you back from playing some great songs?
-The most popular song keys have the F chord, so there’s no way to avoid it.
+Is the F chord holding you back from playing some of your favorite songs?
+The most popular song keys have the F chord, so there’s no way to avoid learning it.
 But fear not!

 Does The Easy F Guitar Chord Sound As Good?

 You might be thinking, “Well that’s all fine and good, but is it really gonna cut it?
 I mean, will it sound anywhere near as good as a full F barre chord?”.

 In short, definitely.
 For proof, check out 2:01 in the video.
 I don’t hear much of a functional difference between the two.
 A slight difference, sure.
 But when you’re strumming through some chords I don’t think you’ll notice much of a difference at all.

 (Note: It’s not just the F barre chord that can be made into an ‘easy chord’.
 Our F chord is easy to play compared to a full barre chord, but it’s also a different voicing of the F chord.
 A lot of times in music people use different voicings of chords or different variations of the chords on purpose!)